Rick Allen, LCPC

 Wilma McLaughlin, LCPC

-Wilma’s interest is in assisting individuals and families in the improvement of their interpersonal relationships, work place performance and overall satisfaction with life.
+Wilma’s professional interest is in assisting individuals and families in the improvement of their relationships, work place performance and overall satisfaction with life.
 This often includes addressing behaviors or perceptions that are self-defeating or limiting to attaining life goals.
-Wilma is trained as a Cognitive Behavior Therapist and in EMDR.

 Lisa Montgomery, LCPC